<function>

 Nanoseconds | ns | 10-9 |

-In particular, the property makes it possible to define higher-order functions, which are functions that take another function as an argument.
-We've already encountered several examples of higher-order functions, often in the form of anonymous functions passed as arguments.
-A classic example of a higher-order function is map(<function>, <collection>)
+We've already encountered several examples of higher-order functions, often in the form of anonymous functions passed as function arguments.
+A familiar example is map(<function>, <collection>)

-, given that <function>
+, which applies <function>

-For exploring type stability, a distinctive feature of functions is that each function defines its own unique concrete type.
+In Julia, each function defines its own unique concrete type.
 In turn, this concrete type is a subtype of an abstract type called Function

 .
 The only requirement we impose is that the transforming function should be generic, allowing us to possibly apply different functions for the transformation.

 .
-This first uses map
+This function first uses map

 to transform x